GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 `:lockout_period_in_minutes` - The length of time that a use must wait after being locked out for too many OTP failures before they are allowed to try again.

+### UI effects
+On any attempt to access the site, the user will be redirected to a rate-limited page, until the rate limit expires.

+[Rate Limited]: {{site.baseurl}}/images/otp-limited.jpg